The Ultimate Guide to Sugarcane Bagasse Packaging

 Disposable Cutlery: Forks, knives, spoons, and straws made from bagasse are alternatives to plastic utensils.

-These biodegradable containers are safe for hot, cold, and acidic foods, with no risk of harmful chemical leaching.
+These biodegradable bagasse containers are safe for hot, cold, and acidic foods, with no risk of harmful chemical leaching.
 Unlike plastic containers, which may contain BPA, phthalates, and other toxic substances that can leach into food, bagasse containers provide a safer alternative.

-2. Paper and Cardboard Products
+2. Sugarcane Paper

 Paper and Cardboard Products